Yasuhiro Kido: Title reign

 Kido was scheduled to make the first defense of his Krush title against Takurō Moriya at Krush.26 on January 26, 2013.
 Kido won the fight by a second-round knockout.

 Kido returned to BigBang for his next two bouts.
 He was first scheduled to face Asami Zaurus at Big Bang 12 on February 24, 2013.
 He won the fight by unanimous decision.
-Kido was afterwards scheduled to face Masoud Minaei at Big Bang 13 on June 2, 2013, with all three judges scoring the fight as 30-25 for Kido.

 Kido was scheduled to make his second Krush title defense against Yutaru Yamauchi at Krush.30 on August 11, 2013.
 He won the fight by unanimous decision, with scores of 30–27, 30-27 and 30–28.

 Kido was scheduled to face Andy Souwer at K-1 World MAX 2013 World Championship Tournament Final 16 on September 14, 2013.
 Souwer won the fight by unanimous decision.
 Kido was scheduled to fight Kuntap Weerasakreck at Big Bang 15 on December 1, 2013.
 He won the fight by split decision.

 Kido was scheduled to fight Li Yankun for the WBKF −70 kg World championship at Big Bang 16 on February 23, 2014.
 He won the fight by a third-round technical knockout, stopping Yankun with a series of knees.

 Kido was scheduled to make his third and final Krush title defense against Hiroki Nakajima at Krush.40 on April 15, 2014.
 He won the fight by unanimous decision, with scores of 29–28, 30-27 and 29–28.
 Kido scored the sole knockdown of the fight in the first round, dropping Nakajima with a right hook.

 Kido vacated the Krush Super Welterweight title on the title on August 21, 2014.